jeffscottlevine/aws-cloud9-mpc/README.md

 I wanted to learn about the [Django](https://www.djangoproject.com/) web framework and I also wanted to get some experience using [AWS Cloud9](https://aws.amazon.com/cloud9/) but needed a good starting environment.
 That led to the creation of this repo.
 This repo contains the files associated with the Django polling tutorial that can be found at https://www.djangoproject.com/.
 I decided to name this project, MyPollingCompany, hence the name "mpc."
 The repo currently supports the following platform:

-1. Amazon Linux 1 with the Cloud9 IDE on its own EC2 instance.
+1. Amazon Linux 1 for the Cloud9 IDE on its own EC2 instance.

-# Instructions for Amazon Linux 1 with the Cloud9 IDE on its own EC2 instance
+# Instructions for Building this with Amazon Linux 1 for the Cloud9 IDE on its own EC2 instance

 1. Create an AWS Cloud9 environment in its own instance, not an ssh instance.
 A t2.micro instance is good enough.
 2. Open the environment.